 There are internal controls in place to allow for effective oversight by the Board of the Company's business to ensure an appropriate balance of power and authority is exercisable by the Board to enable objective decision making in the interests of the Company.
 In view that the Chairman of the Board, Mr Gan Khai Choon is not an independent Director, the Board has appointed Mr Michael Yeo Chee Wee as Lead ID to serve as a sounding board for the Chairman of the Board and also as an intermediary between the Directors and the Chairman of the Board.
 The role of the Lead ID is set out under the written terms of reference of the Lead ID, which has been approved by the Board.
 The Lead ID is available to shareholders where they have concerns and for which contact through the normal channels of the Chairman or the Senior Management has failed to resolve or is inappropriate.
-No query or request on any matter which requires the Lead ID's attention was received from the shareholders in 2015.
-The Lead ID did not convene any meeting of the independent Directors in 2015 as he had not received from the shareholders any query or request which would require his attention as Lead ID nor any request from the independent Directors on matters requiring discussion at a separate meeting of the independent Directors.
+No query or request on any matter which requires the Lead ID's attention was received from the shareholders in 2016.
+Under chairmanship of the Lead ID, a meeting of the independent Directors was convened in 2016 without the presence of Management or the Chairman of the Board.